Animation: Fair

 Thoughts: >

-It had been a long while since I had seen Ai Yori Aoshi.
-I happened upon Enishi and I started to wonder what happened with the story of Ai Yori Aoshi.
-Within two minutes, most of the bad things I recall about the series suddenly came rushing back.
-I didn't give up on it at that point, but I realized that this series would never live up to my hopes for where it would go.
+It been a long while since watched Ai Yori Aoshi.
+When I came across Enishi, I wondered what happened with the story of Ai Yori Aoshi.
+Within two minutes, I remembered all the things I didn't like about the series.
+I didn't give up on it, but I realized this anime would never reach the point I wanted it to.

-Ai Yori Aoshi is frustrating because the setup is a very good idea, but then it gets mired in all this overused anime formula crap and ends up being a generic mess.
+Ai Yori Aoshi is frustrating because it takes a good idea, then gets mired in overused anime formula crap, turning into a generic mess.
 Most of the characters in this series are unnecessary.
-The biggest problem is that the central focus is on Aoi and Kaoru who are weak characters.
+The biggest problem is that Aoi and Kaoru who are weak characters.
 Kauru is the typical harem anime male who is completely generic, and lacks any personality save being a "nice guy".
 Aoi might seem charming at first, until you realize she has no faults.
 She's not a person, she's an ideal.
 Without the regular array of quirks and problems that most people have, the romance between these two is left wanting.

 [+] theory on the manga

 For the sake of interest I poked into the manga for a better understanding of this series, and I started to see where it went wrong.
-The anime follows the manga fairly well, but it drops all the little edgy things that made it worth reading.
-Steamy situations were toned down to being simplistic fan service.
-The characters also had surprisingly more depth and a much wider range of emotion compared to their anime counterparts.
-I'm guessing there are a variety of reasons this couldn't be transposed directly to TV, censorship comes to mind; but the more I think about it the more I realize how this series was doomed from the onset when the decided not to flesh everything out.
-Ai Yori Aoshi isn't the deepest, nor best written story, and the anime makes no move to correct this.
-As such, widdling away at the more interesting points leaves us this cute reserved story that feels flat.
+The anime follows the manga fairly well, but drops all the little edgy things which made it worth reading.
+Steamy situations were toned down to simplistic fan service.
+Characters had more depth and a much wider range of emotion.
+I'm guessing there are reasons this couldn't be transposed to TV, censorship comes to mind; but I think it this series was doomed from the start when they decided not to fully flesh everything out.
+Ai Yori Aoshi isn't the deepest, nor best written story, and the anime makes no move to correct this, or even live up to its paper counterpart.

-So overall I had mixed feelings about it.
-While I don't expect Aoi and Kauru to ravish each other every 30 seconds, I think their relationship lacks the vitality needed for a gripping story.
-I've come to think that people who really love this series, like it because they WANT to like it, and project things into it that aren't really there.
+Overall I have mixed feelings about Enishi.
+While I don't expect Aoi and Kauru to ravish each other every 30 seconds, their relationship lacks the vitality needed for a gripping story.
+I think people who love this series, do so because they WANT to love it, while projecting things into it which don't exist.
 Don't get me wrong, I want to like it too, but I'm realistic about what it is.
-Enishi did have all the elements needed for a good love story / drama, but didn't have enough of anything to push it into the must see.
-A decent romance that's perfectly watchable, but skippable too.
+Enishi has all the things needed for a good love story / drama, but none of it pushes far enough.
+It's a decent romance that's watchable, but skippable too.

 Quote: >